 The RBGE Diploma in Botanical Illustration is one of our flagship botanical illustration courses.
 This independent, RBGE certified course hones the many skills you need to capture plants in pencil, pen and paint.
-It runs over two years part-time.
+It runs over two years part-time (or 3 years via distance learning).
 The main focus is on observational drawing, pen-and-ink work and painting skills, but by the end of the course, students should develop expertise in a wide range of botanical illustration techniques.

 Students will be trained in visual analysis, fundamentals of botany, the essentials of different plant structures and the ability to assess and produce botanically accurate drawing and painting work.